 Keep scrolling to discover the exact steps and products responsible for my sleek-straight hair (that lasted four days and survived 104˚F heat).

 1. Apply Mousse to the Roots and Comb Through Hair

 Once my hair was washed, Mitic applied mousse to my roots while combing my hair into a middle part.
 He explained that in Sweden, they're often working with quite fine hair and thinner textures.
 "We developed a technique where we try to get more texture and volume to it."
 He underscored the importance of combing out toward the length of the strands so that the product was dispersed evenly throughout.
 "Our product is based on a very light scale, so it's more about building the texture rather than having very strong products," he noted.
 "When it comes to fine hair, it's really delicate in a way, so if you put in too strong a product it just gets too sticky and you can't really move it."
 He worked product in little by little as he blow-dried my hair in sections, continuing to brush through for uniform distribution.

-As he blow-dried and brushed my hair in sections, he applied a light amount of styling cream, combing out toward the length of the strands again, much like he did with the mousse.
-He continued to do this as my hair began to dry more and more, working in minute applications of product so as not to overdo it.
+As he blow-dried my hair in sections, he applied a light amount of styling cream, combing out toward the length of the strands again, much as he did with the mousse.
+He continued to do this as my hair began to dry more and more, working in minute applications of the product so as not to overdo it.

-As second-to-last step, Mitic lightly sprayed hairspray onto my sleek stick-straight strands, holding the bottle at such an angle that only a light mist grazed my hair—just enough to ensure strands stayed put without weighing down the look.
-As the final step, he applied just a touch of his newest product, Matt Wax (which will be released in January) to tame flyaways.
+As a second-to-last step, Mitic lightly sprayed hairspray onto my sleek stick-straight strands, holding the bottle at such an angle that only a light mist grazed my hair—just enough to ensure strands stayed put without weighing down the look.
+As the final step, he applied just a touch of his newest product, Matt Wax ($31) to tame flyaways.